freeCodeCamp/guide/src/pages/javascript/function-closures/index.md

 >"A closure is the combination of a function and the lexical environment within which that function was declared.
 This environment consists of any local variables that were in-scope at the time the closure was created." ([1](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures#Closure))

 Let's look at another example, a counter.
-We want to build a <b>closure</b> that accesses a protected or "out of scope" variable we will name `count`.
+We want to build a <b>closure</b> that accesses a protected or "out of scope" variable.
+We will name this variable `count`.

 ```javascript
 function counter(){